Shakhbat Shakhabit: Development and release

 The idea came up about two years ago, most of the people I know, relatives, friends and even my fans suggested me to dedicate songs for kids especially that I have a baby face, as they say.
 Before, I used to think as long as kids love my songs such as "Akhsmak Ah" and "Ya Tabtab" why should I make ones specaially for them?
 But then when I met a group of children in an event they asked me to do so, I loved the idea and started preparing for it while I was working on Ya Tabtab...Wa Dallaa album.

 Basically, the album was ready since 1998 and was offered to seven different singers, some completely rejected it, while some cancelled just a few days before they started recording.
 According to Egyptian songwriter Awad Badawi, who wrote six tracks in the album, Hisham Abbas asked him to write an album for children and asked Walid Saad compose the music.
 After they finished working on the album, they gave the songs to Abbas who ultimately retreated and gave no reason whatsoever.
 The album was then offered to Medhat Saleh, Iman Bahr Darwish, Sono Cairo, Ehab Tawfik, Amal Maher, Aline Khalaf and Mohammad Fouad but none of them got down to recording it.
 But just before Awad gave up on the album, Ajram called Saad and told him that she intends to make an album for children, he answered that he has four songs prepared already, after hearing them she insisted that this album was hers and she immediately recorded it and added two more Egyptian songs, "Kart Shahn" and "Risala Lil Aalam".
 Ajram then wanted a Lebanese song so she contacted Wassim Bustani who composed "Shater".
+George Ramsey and Ashraf Abdo worked on the arrangement and the recording of the song in Australia at Digimix recording studios.
 Kuwaiti composer Yaacoub Al Khubayzi who previously composed Ajram's successful Khaliji hit, "Mishtaga Leik", in her previous album "Ya Tabtab...Wa Dallaa", also composed the only Khaliji song in the album, "Kellena".

 The seven-minute music video, which features four different tracks from the album, was filmed in Beirut on 9 and 10 March 2007, with Lebanese director Said El Marouk, as a second collaboration with Ajram, after "Ehsas Jdeed".
 Ajram played three different rolls in the video, the first one is butterfly, mother and kindergarten teacher who tells the story portraying a fairytale.

 Shakhbat Shakhabit was officially released on June 10, 2007, while the music was video premiered on TV channels one week before.